November 2008 Archives

 The Exxon-Valdez and Whales in the Supreme Court

-The science in Winter vs. NRDC seemed for the most part to be explicitly ignored by the court.
+The science in Navy case, Winter vs. NRDC also seemed for the most part to be explicitly ignored by the Supreme Court.
 Said Justice Breyer: "you are asking us who know nothing about whales and less about the military to start reading all these documents to try to figure out who's right in the case where the other side says the other side is totally unreasonable."
-The court reduced the case to a question of national defense vs. an incidental whale, and naturally ruled in deference to defense.
+The court appeared to perfunctorily reduce the case to a question of national defense vs. an incidental whale, and naturally ruled in deference to defense.

-The ruling was narrow, which environmentalists like NRDC and the Sierra Club took as a good sign.
-Despite NRDC's sanguine public relations statements in face of their defeat, however, it is not clear to me that the decision was a calculation of risks the Navy's training efforts would face by taking mitigation efforts to not injure whales.
-Did they simply give a nod to the Bush administration and its callous approach to the environment when it comes to commerce, the military, or, well, anything else?
+The ruling in the Navy training case was narrow, which environmentalists like NRDC and the Sierra Club took as a good sign.
+Despite NRDC's sanguine public relations statements in face of their defeat, however, it is not clear to me that the court's decision was even any real calculation of the risks the Navy's training efforts would face by making efforts to spare whales.
+Rather, it seemed more simply to be a nod to the Bush administration and its callous approach to the environment when it comes to the military, commerce (or, well, anything else)?

 Scientific details which could have influenced the decision were ignored.
 While the court didn't say that the military would never have to do environmental impact statements, the ruling hinted that they were thinking in that direction.